 Food spread on the Choobe Princess

 While staying on the Chobe Princesses, you are treated to accommodation of the highest standard.
-Well-appointed and exquisitely decorated, all cabins are spacious, en-suite and air conditioned.
+Well-appointed and exquisitely decorated, all cabins are spacious, en-suite and air-conditioned.
 Each of the rooms have big sliding windows to maximize the visual fest constantly on offer.
-The main area of the boats are open plan and include a lounge area where guests can relax and soak up the blissful African sights and sounds.
+The main area of the boats are open plan and includes a lounge area where guests can relax and soak up the blissful African sights and sounds.
 The bar opens onto the lounge area, as does the dining room space.
-To add to the unique safari experience, each of the Chobe Princesses have a plunge pool and loungers for guests to while away the day when not game viewing or fishing.
+To add to the unique safari experience, each of the Chobe Princesses has a plunge pool and loungers for guests to while away the day when not game viewing or fishing.

-A one night stay on the houseboats is just not worth it from a time aspect, given the logistics in getting to and from the boat from the Botswana town of Kasane which is the point of access.
+A one-night stay on the houseboats is just not worth it from a time aspect, given the logistics of getting to and from the boat from the Botswana town of Kasane which is the point of access.

 The 2 night Journeys depart Mondays and Wednesdays